 In the Lizzie Borden case, Trickey would disgrace himself and prove himself a liar.
 He and a detective manufactured a false story about Lizzie Borden that claimed she had taken a lover, become pregnant and been disowned by her father, which gave her a motive for killing him.

 The problem with the story was it was fabricated.
 And in the Borden case Trickey wasn’t a paid witness in a courthouse far away in the wild west.
 His false reports were quickly discovered, and he fled to Canada under an alias.
 There he “fell” under the wheels of a train and died.

-As for John Conrad, his marriage to Mabel disintegrated into a he-said/she-said rowdy fight with accusations of adultery all around.
+As for John Conrad, his marriage to Mabel disintegrated into a he-said/she-said battle with accusations of adultery all around.
 By 1895 they were divorced.
 John was then well on to his way to concluding his life as a drunken reprobate.